How to see the contribution of individual lights to the scene in the Arnold Render view. One minute video in the new series Maya Tips and Tricks.

 Morphing has gotten a lot easier in Maya with the Shape Editor.

 This technique, also know as Shape Animation / Shape Blending, enable you to deform an object from one shape to another.
 The principle is simple: you have a base shape (the un-deformed state) and a target shape.
-By determining a percentage, for instance by pulling on a slider, you can by smoothly interpolate between the two shapes: the points of the object will move from the positions they are in for the base shape, to […]
+By determining a percentage, for instance by pulling on a slider, you can by smoothly interpolate between the […]